Overhead Tricep Extension: How To Do, Muscles Worked, Variations

 As mentioned before, you can do this exercise sitting and standing.
 You can do the tricep extension with both arms or just one arm.

-Below, you will find the best ways to do overhead tricep extension exercises that will help you build stronger and bigger triceps.
+Below, you will find the best ways to do overhead tricep extension exercises with different types of equipment and positions to help you build stronger and bigger triceps.

 1. Rope Overhead Triceps Extension

-The overhead rope tricep extension is a variation of the tricep extension and an exercise used to build the muscles of the triceps.
+The overhead rope tricep extension is a variation of the tricep extension exercise used to build the triceps muscles.

 1. Attach a rope to the bottom pulley of the cable machine and face away from the pulley.